adamski/AnimatedStackComponent/README.md

 Animations are defined in classes derived from StackAnimator.

 AnimatedStackComponent inherits from StackComponent.
-It defines a couple of helper functions to attach and remove StackAnimator instances to Components:
+It defines a couple of helper functions to attach and remove StackAnimator instances to Components.

+A StackAnimator is attached to a Component as a property of the component.

 Please have a look at the demos for examples.
 More detailed documentation to follow.